RoundupFebruary 26, 20263 min read

 After.
 Pre-workout sauna can fatigue your muscles and cardiovascular system, reducing training performance.
 Post-workout sauna enhances recovery by increasing blood flow to working muscles.

-Infrared saunas and blankets don't produce steam or significant ambient heat — your equipment is fine.
+Infrared saunas and blankets don't produce steam or significant ambient heat, so your equipment is fine.
 Traditional saunas do produce steam and heat the surrounding air, which could accelerate rust on metal equipment if not ventilated.
 Keep a traditional sauna well-ventilated or in a separate area.

 Not sure which sauna is right for you?